uLoyd/fretboard-js/README.md

 Returns: StringLane instance

 Creates new StringLane instance with tuning based on *sound* parameter that's supposed to be a Sound instance.
 Parameter *create* defines if the StringLane DOM element will be created right after initialization or not.
-By default it's set to true therfore it's being appended to the fretboard.
+By default, it's set to true therefore it's being appended to the fretboard.
 The *addToTuning* parameter defines if the Sound instance from first parameter will be pushed into the locally stored tuning of Fretboard.
 StringLane is added to the end of all the other strings.

 (Note that tuning can be changed at any time and all the sound marks are being calculated based on StringLane elements so if Fretboard instance tuning property needs to be updated on StringLane tuning/octave changes it should be done by hand in the *onTuningChangeEvt* and *onOctaveChangeEvt* in the constructor)